 Suggested Preparation (from the package): 1 teaspoon per cup (presumably, 8 ounces) with near-boiling water for 3-5 minutes

 Preparation (how I prepared it): 1 heaped teaspoon in approximately 170 mL (5.8 oz) of near-boiling water for 4 minutes.
 (Since it was a flavored tea, I didn’t wash the leaves before the infusion.)

 Tea liquor: After infusing, the scent coming off of the liquor was lightly sweet and spicy with hints of cinnamon.
 The scent was much lighter than it was in the dry tea.
 The color of the liquor was a light golden-orange, honey-like, color.

 The tea liquor was warm and spicy, but also sweet.
 It had a very wintry spice feel to me.
-I didn’t get too much citrus flavor, which I seemed to be light and blend into the spices.
-It had a thick mouthfeel was a little astringent, leaving my mouth a little dry in the finish.
+I didn’t get too much citrus flavor, which seemed to be light enough to blend into the spices.
+It had a thick mouthfeel and was a little astringent, leaving my mouth just a little dry in the finish.